gianmarco27/KeepYourDistance/README.md

 # KeepYourDistance
-Immuni implementation in nc for tinyOS and node-red
+Proximity alarm implementation in nc for tinyOS and node-red